 Update your inventory file to reflect desired property changes on the cluster.

 Run the provisioning playbook.

 For a rolling deployment, run:

-ansible-playbook -i hosts.yml all.yml \ --skip-tags package \ --extra-vars deployment_strategy=rolling
+ansible-playbook -i hosts.yml confluent.platform.all \ --skip-tags package \ --extra-vars deployment_strategy=rolling

 --extra-varsargument overrides variables in your inventory file.